andrewcz-se/jobhunter/README.md

 ## PHASE 13 COMPLETED : GROQ SANITISATION OF NHS SEARCH results

 Problem: The NHS API uses the keywords in an extremely broad manner.
 For example a search for "java developer" will return all results with the word "develop" which could be a completely irrelevant job for a cleaner or warehouse worker, as the job advert had the word "develop" in.
-To address the issue of broad keyword matching in the NHS API while respecting Groq's token-per-minute (TPM) limits and minimizing API costs, implemented a "User-Initiated Smart Sanitization" strategy using the groq-sdk.
+To address the issue of broad keyword matching in the NHS API while respecting Groq's token-per-minute (TPM) limits and minimising API costs, implemented a "User-Initiated Smart Sanitisation" strategy using the groq-sdk.

 1. Technical Architecture

-A. Backend: Sanitization Endpoint
+A. Backend: Sanitisation Endpoint
- * Action-Based Routing: Created a dedicated `server/api/sanitize.js` endpoint to handle the sanitization request.
+ * Action-Based Routing: Created a dedicated `server/api/sanitize.js` endpoint to handle the sanitisation request.
- * Prompt Engineering: Used a "Few-Shot" or "System Role" prompt optimized for extreme brevity.
+ * Prompt Engineering: Used a "Few-Shot" or "System Role" prompt optimised for extreme brevity.
      * Input: The original search keywords and a list of NHS job objects containing only jobId, title, and the truncated description.
      * Example Prompt Template: